Update June 28, 2019: Updated matchup guides to include Amano-Stun, Triamids, and Magnet Warriors

 Generally speaking, you’ll want access to your pieces of the loop as soon as possible.
 This typically starts with Assymetaphys, as it continuously enables draws when you have Metaphys cards in hand to banish.
 Metaphys Dimension is much weaker without it and should only be searched when you have access to banishing already available.
 Monsters can then be searched if you can get them banished quickly, using Aloof Lupine or Asym to build momentum.

-If going for a double banish with Lupine that will lead to a potential double search (2x neph or 1-2x dae), prioritize using one Metaphys Daedalus and one Metaphys Nephthys.
+If going for a double banish with Lupine that will lead to a potential double search (2x neph or 1-2x dae), prioritize using one Metaphys Daedalus and one Metaphys Nephthys or double Daedalus when possible.
 This will allow you to banish Metaphys Tyrant Dragon if you receive some sort of information from your opponent such as Crowler’s Middle Aged Mechs.
 If you think it’s safe, banish a second Nephthys to get the additional search.

 This Daedalus banish will allow you to be the last one to react to the opponent’s plays, as adding early will allow the opponent to set up and thereby react to the card you added or just playing around it.
 Furthermore, drawing a card on your turn will allow you add something that may compliment what you drew and lessen the chance of any duplicate cards in hand or add the last component for the soft loop setup.
 Being the last one to react will become a recurring theme for winning or losing the matchups that will be explained in this guide.